Nine wrestlers earn state berths

 Garrett led the way at the New Haven Semi-State, advancing three grapplers to the sports’ largest stage, with East Noble sending two to Indianapolis.
 Angola, Churubusco, Eastside and Prairie Heights each send one.

-In addition to advancing three wrestlers — 106 pounder Hayden Brady, 113 pounder Colton Weimer and 170 pounder Clayton Fielden — the Railroaders finished third in the team standings, amassing 60.5 points.
-Western won the meet with 72 points, with Bellmont finishing as runner-up at 65.
+In addition to advancing three wrestlers — 106-pounder Hayden Brady, 113-pounder Colton Weimer and 170-pounder Clayton Fielden — the Railroaders finished third in the team standings, amassing 60.5 points.
+Western won the meet with 72 points, and Bellmont was runner-up with 65.

 In a postseason stretch that has already seen the Railroaders’ team claim titles in the sectional and regional meets, the overall semi-state performance was further evidence of the growth of the program, said coach Nick Kraus.